 This annual event welcomes alumni and current students to a celebration of the University.
 Students comprise the planning board.

-The Council of Ethnic Organizations (CEO) has a mission to promote, advance, support, and increase the level of cultural awareness and ethnic diversity at the University of Houston.
-CEO is comprised of individuals and member organizations that represent the diverse student body and interests of the campus community.
-CEO welcomes all UH students, so come and get involved today!
+The Council for Cultural Activities (CCA) has a mission to promote, advance, support, and increase the level of cultural awareness and ethnic diversity at the University of Houston.
+CCA is comprised of individuals and member organizations that represent the diverse student body and interests of the campus community.
+CCA welcomes all UH students, so come and get involved today!

 Frontier Fiesta is a diverse showcase for the talents of the University of Houston student body.
 Each year a piece of our campus is transformed into a fully functional town called "Fiesta City."
 Attractions include concerts, Broadway-style variety shows, a cook off, a carnival, and Family Fun Day.
 This student-led festival is a part of a long-standing tradition at UH dating back to the 1940's.